Endurance racing (motorsport): Automobile endurance racing

-Triple Crown
+Triple Crown and other major races

 In automobile endurance racing, three events have come to form a Triple Crown.
 They are considered three of the most challenging endurance races over the decades: the 24 Hours of Daytona, 12 Hours of Sebring, and 24 Hours of Le Mans.
+Other major endurance races include Petit Le Mans, Nürburgring 24 Hours, Spa 24 Hours, and Bathurst 12 Hour.
+Usually, these races include two or more categories of automobiles, but single-category endurance races also exist.

 Endurance racing championships

 Strong spectator figures, media interest and television coverage of endurance racing's Triple Crown events (24 Hours of Daytona, 12 Hours of Sebring, and 24 Hours of Le Mans) has led to the establishment of several endurance racing series — thereby giving teams the opportunity of running their cars in Championship events throughout the year.

 The FIA World Endurance Championship is an international sports car racing series organized by both the Automobile Club de l'Ouest (ACO) and the Fédération Internationale de l'Automobile (FIA).
-It supersedes the Intercontinental Le Mans Cup run in 2010 and 2011, and uses similar rules to the ALMS/USCC and ELMS below.
+It superseded the Intercontinental Le Mans Cup, run in 2010 and 2011, and uses similar rules to the WSCC and ELMS/AsLMS below.
 The series features both Le Mans Prototypes and GT cars.
-The 24 Hours of Le Mans is included as a feature race.
-The other races are 6 hours long and take place in countries all over the world such as Bahrain, Brazil, Japan, and the United States.
+The 24 Hours of Le Mans is included as a feature race, while the other races are 6 hours long and take place in countries all over the world such as Bahrain, Brazil, Japan, and the United States.
 The WEC is considered a revival of the defunct World Sportscar Championship which ended in 1992.

 An early championship was the Australian Endurance Championship, held since 1981.